 Cogeneration or CHP (combined heat and power) is the process of recovering exhaust heat that is wasted when an engine runs to produce electricity or other process.
-Cain Industries manufactures exhaust heat exchangers and steam generators for gas and diesel engines, gas turbines, microturbine generators and fuel cells.
-Captured BTU is transferred back into a desired water, glycol, thermal fluid or steam production heat sink.
+Cain Industries manufactures exhaust heat exchangers and heat recovery steam generators (HRSG) for gas and diesel engines, gas turbines, microturbine generators and fuel cells.
+Captured BTUs are transferred back into a desired water, glycol, thermal fluid or steam production heat sink.
 Suitable fuel types for combustion sources include natural gas, propane, biogas, digester gas, landfill gas, diesel fuel and light to heavy fuel oils.
 Tremendous savings result from overall system efficiency improvements when recovered energy is repurposed within the facility and processes.

 The fully packaged ESG1 (Exhaust Steam Generator) is selected from 124 pre-engineered standard models with output capabilities of 20 to 350 boiler hp and operating steam pressures from 3 to 400 psig.
 The ESG1 is shipped complete, ready for operating as either a primary or supplementary steam source.The ESG1 package is made up of three basic sections:

 Engine Exhaust Application

 Heat Sink Types: supplemental steam demand and/or primary steam source for steam heating or process steam